eclipse-fog05/website/content/docs/internals/yaks.md

 # Distributed state

-Eclipse fog05 is designed from the beginning to not rely in any *centralised* construct, such as DB servers, controllers and so on.
+Eclipse fog05 is designed from the beginning to not rely in any *centralized* construct, such as DB servers, controllers and so on.

 We made this choice because the problem Eclipse fog05 is trying to address it the management